November 14, 2009 - a dark horse running on a dark race course

 This became our afternoon mantra and saw us through the next two and a half hours of work.
 When it became evident that three people could not possibly harvest what was left on the farm we made a Plan B to return again over the weekend.

-l, altruistic and far-reaching goals.
+Anyone who knows Miranda knows that she spreads herself thin.
+More importantly, they know that she is energetic, optimistic, an incredible worker and filled with beautiful, altruistic and far-reaching goals.
 She’s spent many a Saturday pitching in at the Dunbar Memorial Garden – a native plant community garden located on the campus of Dunbar High School that is dedicated to the memories of students who left us too soon.
 During that time she’s formed a strong connection to us, to the students and to the many others involved in our project.

-Dunbar Seniors, one Dunbar Sophomore and one Dunbar graduate home on Fall Break from the University of Michigan.
+So on Saturday morning, while many others enjoyed a warm bed and sleeping in – the Dunbar Memorial Garden changed its work schedule, went to “Plan B” and several of our regulars gathered at Berries to help Miranda glean the fields.
+Among the crew: two Dunbar Seniors, one Dunbar Sophomore and one Dunbar graduate home on Fall Break from the University of Michigan.
 They chased chickens and laughed in the cold.
 They picked and weighed produce.
 They gathered eggs.
 They left the farm knowing that what they did was important and good and they didn’t begrudge those who stayed home in comfort.
 They did what they did because they love hard and unconditionally.
 Because we’ve learned working together at Dunbar that we lean on each other and help each other in every way we can.
 Don’t ever let anyone say: “the youth of this generation don’t care” because we’ve seen first hand that they do.

 And they worked.
 Jaz and James, Natalia and Chris.
 With a few of us old-timers and Miranda the impetus.